VDBWRAIR/pathdiscov/docs/source/interpretation.rst

 Pipeline Stages
 ===============

-First we must get aquainted with the stages the pipeline runs.
+First you should get aquainted with the stages the pipeline runs.
-There are 5 stages available for the pipeline to run:
+There are 5 stages available for the pipeline to run in the order they are run:

 * :ref:`quality_analysis <quality-analysis-output-interpretation>`
 * :ref:`step1 <step1-output-interpretation>`